joaquinr-uner/tvWSE/README.md

-# time-varying wave-shape extraction (tvWSE) Algorithm.
+# Time-Varying Wave-Shape Extraction (tvWSE) Algorithm.
 Implementation of the adaptive time-varying wave-shape extraction (tvWSE) algorithm for analysis and decomposition of oscillatory signals with time-varying wave-shape